learn-co-curriculum/dsc-linalg-regression-lab/README.md

 In order to make this experiment interesting.
 We shall use NumPy at every single stage of this experiment i.e. loading data, creating matrices, performing test train split, model fitting and evaluations.

-## Objectives:
+## Objectives

+You will be able to:

-* Use linear algebra to apply simple regression modeling in Python and NumPy only.
+* Use linear algebra to apply simple regression modeling in Python and NumPy only
 * Apply train/test split using permutations in NumPy
 * Use matrix algebra with inverses and dot products to calculate the beta
-* Make predictions from the fitted model using previously unseen input features.
+* Make predictions from the fitted model using previously unseen input features
-* Evaluate the fitted model by calculating the error between real and predicted values.
+* Evaluate the fitted model by calculating the error between real and predicted values

 First let's import necessary libraries